CubieMedia/mqtt-client/README.md

 ## Ubuntu Core

-This Repository is made for the [Snap Store](https://snapcraft.io/) from Canonical since i am only using Ubuntu Core in Development (not in Production)
+This Repository is made for the [Snap Store](https://snapcraft.io/) from Canonical.
+Since i am only using Ubuntu Core in Development (not in Production) it is not tested very well and can have issues.

-The Snap Environment needs more 24/7 Testing, but main system will work
+Please report them or send me a message.

 > 1. Install Ubuntu Core on your device
 > 2. Install the Snap on your device
 >> snap install cubiemedia-mqtt-client [--devmode, --channel=latest/edge]
 > 3. Connect plugs if needed
 >> 1. snap connect cubiemedia-mqtt-client:serial-port pi:bt-serial
->> 2. snap connect
+>> 2. snap connect cubiemedia-mqtt-client:gpio-memory-control pi:gpio-memory-control
->
+>> 3. snap connect cubiemedia-mqtt-client:system-observe (TODO seems to be not needed anymore, remove plug?)
+> 4. Enable Services or start the software manually
+>> 1. sudo systemctl enable snap.cubiemedia-mqtt-client.[core,webtool,enocean,gpio,sonar,relay,victron] --now
+>> 2. cubiemedia-mqtt-client [core,enocean,gpio,sonar,relay,victron] [debug|verbose]

 ## PyCharm